mikesmullin/nvi/README.md

 fix the command line disappearing on resize next time i implement bksp, del, etc. see if i can modularize the custom readline functionality i added to the command bar

+de-duplicate information presented in vim statusbars;
+  treat Window.status_bar as global log notifications like "read 144B, 23C, 104L in 0.23sec"
+  treat View.status_bar as stateful mode and cursor position information

+technically my views/View should probably be called views/Buffer and views/BufferCursor

+i'll improve on vim window management when the terminal resizes, instead of remembering exact widths and collapsing containers on the right i'll remember relative widths in percentages and try to retain the aspect ratio of each view when the terminal resizes

+display errors such as 'Not enough room' in the Window.status_bar support displaying errors in an obnoxious white-on-red color scheme